brodieaustin/the-rift/the-rift.markdown

 "Yep," said Arthur.
 He took off a stiff green army knapsack. flipped it open, and took out a bundle wrapped in a red bandana.
 He untied the bandanna and took out two packages of cigarettes.

-"Hey that's one open already!" complained Jeff, who was the tallest of the three.
+"Hey that one's open already!" complained Jeff, who was the tallest of the three.

 "So!" said Arthur.
 He started to put the bundle back in his pack.